Jes Fan

 Jes Fan is an artist born in Canada and raised in Hong Kong, currently based in Brooklyn, New York.
 Their work looks at the intersection of biology and identity, and explores otherness, kinship, queerness and diasporic politics.
 Fan has exhibited in the United States, UK, Hong Kong, and others.

-Biography
+Early life and education

 Fan grew up in Hong Kong after being born in Canada shortly after their parents immigrated in 1989.

-Fan holds a BFA in Glass from Rhode Island School of Design and their current studio practice and residence is in Brooklyn, NY.
+Fan holds a Bachelor of Fine Arts in Glass from Rhode Island School of Design (RISD) and their current studio practice and residence is in Brooklyn, NY.